Qix-/node-error-ex/README.md

 #### `errorEx.line(str)`
 Creates a stack line using a delimiter

 > This is a helper function.
-It is to be used in lieu of writing an anonymous
+It is to be used in lieu of writing a value object
-> function for `properties` values.
+> for `properties` values.

 - `str`: The string to create
   - Use the delimiter `%s` to specify where in the string the value should go